chgdev/training/JavaScript/variables/README.md

 ## If you do not assign a variable's value what will the value of that variable be by default?

-## What is camelCase?

-## What are the rules around naming variables in JavaScript?
-Give what is allowed vs not allowed.
-In addition specify what is recommended vs not recommended?

 ## What is the difference between declaring and defining a variable?

 ## What is the difference between undefined and null?